 New radiation cross-linkable formulations of ultra high molecular weight polyethylene (UHMWPE) and polyamide (PA), i.e., nylon, and polybutyleneterephthalate (PBT), are now available for high temperature, high impact, heavy wear polymer modification applications, such as hip and knee implants, under-the-hood automotive components and electrical connectors, and high dielectric strength applications, such as components in high-voltage breakers.
 The base materials are enabled by cross-linking promoters, and this technique can be used with other engineered polymers.

 Irradiation of bulk polymer resins and powders can be used to modify their molecular weights and consequently their properties.
 For example, irradiation of cellulose derivatives will lower their molecular weight and can be used to tailor viscosity.
 Irradiation of selected polyethylenes will increase their molecular weights and enhance melt strength properties during forming.

 Pipe and tubing

-Radiation cross-linking of polyethylene water or natural gas supply piping allows increased operating temperature and enhances mechanical properties.
+Radiation cross-linking of polyethylene tubing or resins can increase the burst strength, operating temperature and enhance the overall mechanical properties.